mikecabana/express-ts-starter/README.md

 # express-ts-starter

-A starter project for express using typescript with vscode debug wired in.
-This project is extremly unopinionated and is just enough to get you started the way you think you should.
-No structure, no suggestions, no templating.
-Those are decisions you have to make 😜!
+A starter express app using Typescript!
+The point of this project is to give you a super simple foundation to get off the ground quickly.
+It's unopiniated, has no structure(ish) and no templating.
+These are decisions you'll need to make😜!

+Oh it also gives you VSCode debuging to boot!

 ### How to use?